westpoint-robotics/GLAWS/README.md

  - Refer to Step 8 in this [tutorial] (https://www.arduino.cc/en/Guide/Windows)
 6. Upload your program.
  - Refer to Step 9 in this [tutorial] (https://www.arduino.cc/en/Guide/Windows)
+7. Your Arduino should now be programmed.
+8. Now you must train your Pixycam to acquire targets.
+ - Follow this [tutorial] (http://www.cmucam.org/projects/cmucam5/wiki/Teach_Pixy_an_object) to train and set the first signature for red.